-International We implement international Our implementation of Basel standards standards to pursue our objectives, III International Standards. as set out in Chapter 4.
-UK legislation We may take action in pursuit of the Our implementation of bank goals of legislation made by 'Ring Fencing' legislation Parliament. (introduced via the Financial Services (Banking Reform) Act 2013).
-Direction from HMT We may need to act under N/A (not yet exercised ). under the new rule directions received from HMT to review power review specific rules. :(0) Recommendation or The FPC may suggest or direct Our implementation of the direction given by the (where there is a macro-prudential FPC's 2016 Financial Policy tool) us to intervene to address a recommendation to exclude Committee (FPC) risk they have identified. certain exposures from the 5 leverage ratio.
+Source (not ranked) Why might we need to act?
+Example Significant events We may need to respond to rapid changes in market conditions caused by low-probability high-impact events to protect safety and soundness or avoid significant adverse effects.
+Our response to the Covid- 19 pandemic.
+International We implement international Our implementation of Basel standards standards to pursue our objectives, as set out in Chapter 4.
+III International Standards (PS22/21).61 UK legislation We may take action in pursuit of the goals of legislation made by parliament.
+Our implementation of bank 'Ring Fencing' legislation (introduced via the Financial Services (Banking Reform) Act 2013) .
+Direction from HMT under the new rule review power We may need to act under directions received from HMT to review specific rules.
+N/A (not yet exercised).
+Recommendation or direction given by the Financial Policy Committee (FPC) The FPC may suggest or direct (where there is a macro-prudential tool) us to intervene to address a risk they have identified.
+Our implementation of the FPC's 2016 recommendation to exclude certain exposures from the leverage ratio.64